Parliamentary.ai

 Overview

-This bill aims to raise the minimum age for marriage and civil partnerships in England and Wales to 18, making child marriage illegal and introducing criminal penalties for those involved.
-It removes the possibility of parental or judicial consent for marriages or civil partnerships involving anyone under 18 and introduces child marriage protection orders.
+This bill aims to raise the minimum age for marriage and civil partnerships in England and Wales to 18, making child marriage illegal.
+It criminalizes aiding or abetting child marriage and introduces child marriage protection orders.

 Description

-- Minimum Age: It amends the Marriage Act 1949 and the Civil Partnership Act 2004 to declare any marriage or civil partnership involving someone under 18 void.
+• Raising the Age of Consent: It amends the Marriage Act 1949 and the Civil Partnership Act 2004 to make any marriage or civil partnership involving a person under 18 void.

-- Mandatory Reporting: Healthcare professionals, teachers, and social workers are mandated to report suspected child marriages to the police within two weeks of discovery.
+• Mandatory Reporting: Healthcare professionals, teachers, and social care workers are required to report suspected child marriages to the police.

 Government Spending